surifirstpin/Acubi_Tech_Doc/Model_TD.md

 - **Type** datatype used for deriving a custom table.
 - **Database** table is used to retrieve the data fields.
 - **Connection** establish the database connection for deriving new fields.
+Click Save to Save the View in database.

 ##  Arithmetical operations in Custom Fields